Squish for Java (AWT/Swing) Tutorials

 file in an editor window as shown in the screenshot.

-Now that we've recorded the test, we should be able to play it back, i.e., run it.
-This in itself is useful in that if the play back failed it might mean that the application has been broken.
-Furthermore, the two verifications we put in will be checked on play back as the screenshot shows.
+Now that we've recorded the test, we should be able to play it back.
+The two verifications we inserted will be checked on playback as the screenshot shows.

 Running Tests from IDE

-To run two or more test cases one after another or to run only the selected test cases, clic Run Test Suite ( ).
+To run two or more test cases one after another or to run only the selected test cases, click Run Test Suite ().

 Running Tests from Command Line